Lubaloy C41100: History

-Documented use of brass dates back to early Romans, and is referenced in the King James Bible.
+Documented use of brass dates back to early Romans.

 In 1922, the Western Cartridge Company introduced a copper-washed bullet jacketing called Lubaloy which stands for lubricating alloy.
 Lubaloy replaced standard bullet jacketing which had been gilding metal, cupro-nickel coated steel or solid cupro-nickel.
 The original jacketing was found to be detrimental to magnum cartridge firearm performance over time.
 Lumps of the hot jacketing were deposited near the end of the barrel during firing, eventually creating a hazard or destroying the barrel.
 The problem was solved in the UK, where Kynoch developed a new kind of brass similar to gilding metal with a little tin alloyed which became a breakthrough solution to this persistent dilemma, branded Nobeloy due to merge of the company into the Nobel Industries conglomerate.
 It was composed of 90% copper, 8% zinc, and 2% tin and was licensed to the WCC under the name of Lubaloy or Lubaloy-Palma.

 Lubaloy can be fabricated using blanking, forming, and drawing processes.
 The early versions of brass were created by co-smelting mixed ores.
 The process was called cementation, which involved heating zinc and copper in a closed crucible with charcoal.
 This dates back to the 7th century BC in Greece.
 Sometimes the zinc ore was pre-heated to produce metallic zinc which condensed from the hot vapour.
 This was called speltering.
 It produced a superior product where the purity can be controlled and modified.
 This process was noted from around 1000 AD in India.
 Today full-scale production is more stream-lined; modern smelters and electrolytic refineries are used.

+Brass has also been mentioned in the Bible.